-- Initiated and developed the Goulburn Broken Reconciliation Action Plan (2017-2018) - Development of the Goulburn Broken Indigenous Participation Plan (2017) - Providing the Indigenous project lead for the Tri State Alliance - 7 Regional NRM bodies across the Murray River Corridor committed to growing the economy, employment and more efficient, effective cultural and resource management - Contribution towards and adoption of Victorian CMA Indigenous Guidelines - GB CMA were key drivers and supporters in the development of both Yorta Yorta and Taungurung Whole of Country Plans - Established the Goulburn Broken Traditional Owners Consultation Group (2016) - Ongoing support and integration of both Yorta Yorta (Woka Wolla) and Taungurung works crews into our Catchment management role (since 2010) - Cross cultural training with Yorta Yorta and Taungurung people for CMA staff and - Capacity and capability building of Yorta Yorta and Taungurung people for works on country including first aid training, fire training with DELWP, contract management training, Traditional Owner fire management with CFA (ongoing) - Cultural awareness project development and support across the Catchment.
-Example projects include Rock Correa Walk (Dookie), Yea Wetlands Indigenous Garden, Mount Major Walking Trail and Gowrie Street Primary School Indigenous Garden (under development). - Strong CMA culture of supporting Indigenous advancement - Established the Wayne Tennant Indigenous Cadetship Program to provide vocational and higher education pathways for a local Aboriginal person in cultural and natural resource management (2016)
+- Initiated and developed the Goulburn Broken Reconciliation Action Plan (2017-2018) - Development of the Goulburn Broken Indigenous Participation Plan (2017) - Providing the Indigenous project lead for the Tri State Alliance - 7 Regional NRM bodies across the Murray River Corridor committed to growing the economy, employment and more efficient, effective cultural and resource management - Contribution towards and adoption of Victorian CMA Indigenous Guidelines - GB CMA were key drivers and supporters in the development of both Yorta Yorta and Taungurung Whole of Country Plans - Established the Goulburn Broken Traditional Owners Consultation Group 2016 - Ongoing support and integration of both Yorta Yorta (Woka Wolla) and Taungurung works crews into our Catchment management role (since 2010) - Cross cultural training with Yorta Yorta and Taungurung people for all and CMA staff - Capacity and capability building of Yorta Yorta and Taungurung people for works on country including first aid training, fire training with DELWP, contract management training, Traditional Owner fire management with CFA (ongoing) - Cultural awareness project development and support across the Catchment.
+Example projects include Rock Correa Walk (Dookie), Yea Wetlands Indigenous Garden, Mount Major Walking Trail and Gowrie Street Primary School Indigenous Garden (under development). - Strong CMA culture of supporting Indigenous advancement, for example, the GB CMA is leading and developing a Jobs for Aboriginal People project aiming to improve employment opportunities across our region - Established the Wayne Tennant Indigenous Cadetship Program to provide vocational and higher education pathways for a local Aboriginal person in cultural and natural resource management (2016)